 Intensive study of field methods and techniques; elementary and detailed mapping.
 Compilation of stratigraphic sections, geologic maps and structure sections.
 Offered summers at the Brauer Field Station beginning in late May.
 Can be taken as a four-week course for four credit hours or as a five-week course for five or six credit hours.
 Prerequisites: GLY 302, GLY 359, GLY 469, and junior standing.
 Fulfills: LASR (4 - 6 credit hours).

-Prerequisites: Igneous/Metamorphic Petrology, Sedimentary Geology or Stratigraphy, Structural Geology, and junior year standing
+Prerequisites: Igneous/Metamorphic Petrology, Sedimentary Geology or Stratigraphy, Structural Geology, and at least junior year standing

 *Costs are subject to SUNY Board of Trustees or New York state legislative action.